-The latest survey by the ONS on the impact of the coronavirus reported that 25% of responding businesses that had paused trading expect to restart within the next four weeks and 30% intend to restart trading in more than four weeks, especially in the manufacturing, construction and wholesale and retail sectors.
+The latest survey by the ONS on the impact of the coronavirus reported that 25% of responding businesses that had paused trading expect to restart within the next four weeks and 30% intend to restart trading in more than four weeks, especially in the manufacturing, construction, wholesale, and retail sectors.

 1 – Where are they based?

-Globally, Coface predict a sharp rise of 25% in corporate insolvencies and expect the major world economies apart from China and India to fall into recession.
+Globally, Coface predicts a sharp rise of 25% in corporate insolvencies and expects the major world economies, apart from China and India, to fall into recession.
 Our latest country risk assessment map shows average business default risk in more than 160 countries, based on macroeconomic and payment data.
-More than 70 countries have been downgraded, including the United States, South Africa, Saudi Arabia, Malaysia and Germany.
-But the map also shows some countries where the risk has not deteriorated (such as Denmark, Japan or Senegal), perhaps because there have been successful measures to contain the spread of the virus or limit the financial shock.
+More than 70 countries have been downgraded, including the United States, South Africa, Saudi Arabia, Malaysia, and Germany.
+But the map also shows some countries where the risk has not deteriorated (such as Denmark, Japan, or Senegal), perhaps because there have been successful measures to contain the spread of the virus or limit the financial shock.

-It therefore makes sense to research the impact of the pandemic in your customers’ markets including the current status of restrictions on trading and movement; whether the rate of infection is still rising; levels of social and political unrest.
+It therefore makes sense to research the impact of the pandemic on your customers’ markets, including the current status of restrictions on trading and movement, whether the rate of infection is still rising, and levels of social and political unrest.

 2 – What trade sector are they in?

-Coface’s Q2 sector risk assessments show the default risk in 13 sectors across six geographic regions.
-There have been no upgrades but the pharmaceutical and agri-food industries and services such as telecoms are in a relatively stronger position.
-At the other extreme, services linked to tourism, leisure, transport and specialist retail (clothing, electronics) and automotive manufacturing have been hardest hit.
+Coface’s Q2 sector risk assessments show default risk in 13 sectors across six geographic regions.
+There have been no upgrades, but the pharmaceutical and agri-food industries and services such as telecoms are in a relatively stronger position.
+At the other extreme, services linked to tourism, leisure, transport, specialist retail (clothing, electronics), and automotive manufacturing have been hit the hardest.

 3 – What is their current financial position?